LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Unified CPU-GPU “Superchip” Architecture

 Unified memory and on-package links let you fit larger models and cut copy overhead when you place the right data in the right tier.
 Using Grace for preprocessing and HBM for “hot” tensors turns the superchip into a tightly coupled engine with fewer stalls.
 On Grace Blackwell Superchips, treat CPU and GPU as a shared-memory complex.
 Keep hot weights/activations in HBM and overflow or infrequent data in Grace LPDDR via NVLink-C2C.
-Use the on-package Grace CPU for preprocessing/

-orchestration and prefetch or pipeline-managed memory to hide latency for ultralarge models.
+Use the on-package Grace CPU for preprocessing/orchestration and prefetch or pipeline-managed memory to hide latency for ultralarge models.
 Take advantage of the superchip architecture as follows:

 ## Utilize unified CPU-GPU memory